 Add value to your followers by tweeting about what’s going on in your field – link to articles about news and new findings within your field.
 By linking to different quality resources, people will look at you as an expert who knows where to find the best information and who shares knowledge with their followers.
 These are great reasons for someone to follow you.

 Twitter timeline is very visual.
-It previews pictures from tweets.
+It auto-expands and previews pictures and videos from tweets.
 Tweets with images are more prominent and have a better chance of getting more retweets, favorites and clicks than tweets without images.
 Use images in your tweets to grab the attention of your followers and tell better stories.
 Use infographics, charts, and quotes on images.
 Image size is 438x220px and landscape mode works best.

 Conversations and followers will not come to you automatically unless you are a big name and have an established audience that you can attract.
 Instead you must proactively seek the engagement from users.
 One of the easiest way to get followers is to follow people you want to follow you first.
 Many people check who follows them and in case you have an interesting and relevant profile a good percentage will follow you back.